ali-tevfik/ali-tevfik/README.md

  &ensp; 🕹 [so_long](https://github.com/ali-tevfik/So_Long): 2D game with the help of the minilibX and X11 graphic server.<br>
  🍴 [pipex](https://github.com/ali-tevfik/Pipex): Mimics the usage of UNIX mechanisms with system calls only.<br>
  &ensp;<img src="https://user-images.githubusercontent.com/25388772/159701639-e3a5ccb6-4f10-4c11-b37b-5e5cea1c6333.png" width=20>&ensp;&ensp; [Minishell](https://github.com/ali-tevfik/minishell):This project is about creating a simple shell.(With [Hilmi Yilmaz](https://github.com/hilmi-yilmaz))
+<br><br>
+ Currently working on:<br>
+&ensp;[Philosophers](https://github.com/ali-tevfik/philo) : In this project, you will learn the basics of threading a process.
+You will see how to create threads and you will discover mutexes.